-All HPCS students in Grades 5-8 are encouraged to participate in interscholastic sports.
+All HPCS students in Grades 5-8 are encouraged to participate in interscholastic sports at the Madison location.
 Students participating in interscholastic sports will be required to maintain academic eligibility in order to participate.
 The following guidelines will govern eligibility.